bparanj/crystal/electronics/book/forward-voltage.md

 - LEDs might have forward voltages of 1.8V to 3.3V depending on color
 - Schottky diodes often have lower forward voltages around 0.2-0.4V

-No, forward voltage specifically applies to components that have a p-n junction, primarily diodes (including LEDs) and transistors.
+Forward voltage specifically applies to components that have a p-n junction, primarily diodes (including LEDs) and transistors.
 Forward voltage is the minimum voltage required for current to flow through the component in the forward direction (positive to negative across the p-n junction).

-### Concepts in Forward Voltage:

 1. Diodes: